rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

 	Set rack to the lower third of the oven

-# -Roll Larger dough pirce to a 13 inch round 1/4 inch thick
+# -Roll Larger dough pirce to a 13 inch round 1/4 inch thick -

 	Line the 9.5 inch pie dish and brush overhang with warm water

-# -Add pie filling ( see below ) and cover with similar 12 inch rolled out top-
+# -Add pie filling ( see below ) and cover with similar 12 inch rolled out top -

 	press the overhang together and trim the excess off leaving 1/2 inch overhang lightly brush top with warm water and sprinkle with sugar cut a few slots in top for steam release

-# -Bake the pie until the filling is bubbling and the crust is golden brown about 2 hours
+# -Bake the pie until the filling is bubbling and the crust is golden brown about 2 hours -

 	Check on pie during bake and cover outer rim with cut foil to protect edges Center and edges should be evenly browned ^